AMD OpenCl failes release build in complex tests

 I'm still going to keep running the tests because the former failure is suspicious.

-#9 Updated by Szilárd Páll about 1 month ago
+#9 Updated by Szilárd Páll 3 months ago

 Paul Bauer wrote:

 The release build has an additional failure in the complex/dd121 case, with the errors in checkforce.out